matn7/Google-Platform-Notes/system-expert/EducativeDesign.md

 ## Casandra

+- Apache Cassandra is a free and open-source, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
+- It was initially developed at Facebook and was released as an open-source project in 2008.
+- Cassandra is used by many companies, including Netflix, eBay, and Twitter, to store and manage large amounts of data.

+**How Casandra works**

+- Apache Cassandra works based on a distributed architecture, where data is divided into multiple nodes and stored across the network.
+- Each node in a Cassandra cluster contains a full copy of the data, allowing the system to continue operating even if one or more nodes fail.
+- Cassandra uses a data model based on column families, which are similar to tables in a relational database.
+- Data is partitioned and distributed across nodes using a partitioning key, allowing for efficient data retrieval and distribution.
+- Cassandra also uses a consensus algorithm called Paxos to maintain data consistency across nodes and handle node failures.
+- It provides tunable consistency levels, allowing for trade-off between consistency and availability.
+- Additionally, Cassandra has built-in support for data compression, caching, and indexing, which helps to improve performance.

+**Key characteristics**

+- Apache Cassandra has the following key characteristics:
+    - Distributed Architecture:
+        - Cassandra is designed to run on a cluster of nodes, where each node holds a copy of the entire data set.
+        - This allows for high availability, as well as scalability as the cluster can be easily expanded by adding more nodes.
+    - High Performance:
+        - Cassandra is designed for fast read and write operations, even at scale.
+        - It uses in-memory caching, data compression, and efficient indexing to improve performance.
+    - Fault Tolerance:
+        - Cassandra has a "no single point of failure" architecture, meaning that the system can continue to operate even if one or more nodes fail.
+    - Consistency:
+        - Cassandra provides tunable consistency, allowing users to choose the right balance between consistency and availability.
+    - Scalability:
+        - Cassandra can scale horizontally by adding more nodes to the cluster, making it easy to handle increasing amounts of data and workloads.
+    - Data Model:
+        - Cassandra uses a column-family data model, which is similar to a table in a relational database.
+    - Easy Data Management:
+        - Cassandra provides built-in support for data compression, caching, and indexing, making it easier to manage and maintain large amounts of data.
+    - Cross-Datacenter Replication:
+        - Cassandra provides support for replicating data across multiple datacenters, allowing for disaster recovery and geographical distribution of data.

 ### How does Cassandra scale?

 - Casandra uses **consistent hashing**, and with the help of **Vnodes**, adding nodes to the cluster is quite easy.